-The Action Committee chair will not need to have a particular focus.
-In the event that a coordinator cannot be found for a particular focus group, the chair will be responsible for appointing a coordinator and, until then, continuing any projects that focus group oversees and making sure that there will be a vote for the unfilled position the following election year.
-(2000)
+The duties of the Action Committee chair will not need to have a particular focus.
+In the event that a coordinator cannot be found for a particular focus group, the chair will be responsible for appointing a coordinator and, until then, continuing any projects that focus group oversees and making sure that there will be a vote for the unfilled position in the following election year.
+(2003)